 (XIII) Development Site is in the current service area of Meals on Wheels or similar nonprofit service that provides regular visits and meals to individuals in their homes.
 (1 point)

-(XIV) Development Site is located in the attendance zone of a general enrollment public school rated A or B by TEA for the past academic year.
+(XIV) Development Site is located in the attendance zone of a general enrollment public school rated A or B by TEA for the most recently available rating.
 (1 point)

 (5) Underserved Area. (§§2306.6725(b)(2); 2306.127(3), 42(m)(1)(C)(ii)) An Application may qualify to receive up to five (5) points if the Development Site meets the criteria described in subparagraphs (A) - (H) of this paragraph.
 Points are not cumulative and an Applicant is therefore limited to selecting one subparagraph.
 If an Application qualifies for points under paragraph §11.9(c)(4) of this subsection, then the Application is not eligible for points under subparagraphs (A)and (B) of this paragraph.
 Years are measured by deducting the most recent year of award on the property inventory of the Site Demographic Characteristics Report from January 1 of the current year.
 The Application must include evidence that the Development Site meets the requirements.